 You can contact our helpdesk on 0800 266 463 to discuss your contribution options in more detail.

 When you can get your KiwiSaver money

-KiwiSaver is all about saving for your retirement, so generally, your savings are locked in until you’re 65 (or for 5 years if you joined after age 60).
+KiwiSaver is all about saving for your retirement, so generally, your savings are locked in until you’re 65 or older.

 You may, however, be able to make an early withdrawal of some or all of your money under certain circumstances, if you’re:

 - buying your first home;